ntnhut/LeetSolve/docs/source/Sorting/04_SORT_729_My_Calendar_I_int.md

 1
 ```

-### Code explanation

-1. The `Event` type is defined as a pair of integers representing an event's start and end times.

-2. The `EventCmp` struct defines a custom comparison function for events.
-It compares events based on their end times.
-If the end time of one event is less than or equal to the start time of another event, they are considered non-overlapping.

-3. The `MyCalendar` class maintains a set `_events` of events sorted according to the custom comparator.
-This ensures that the events are ordered by their end times for efficient overlap checking.

-4. The `book` method takes two integers, `start` and `end`, representing the start and end times of a new event.

-5. Inside the `book` method, the code attempts to insert the new event into the `_events` set using `_events.insert({start, end})`.
-The `insert` function returns a pair of iterators and a boolean.
-The boolean indicates whether the insertion was successful or not.

-6. If the insertion is successful (i.e., the event does not overlap with any existing events), the method returns `true`, indicating that the event has been booked.

-### Complexity

 This solution efficiently handles event bookings by maintaining a sorted set of events based on their end times, allowing for quick overlap checks when booking new events.
 It has a time complexity of `O(logn)` for each booking operation, where `n` is the number of events already booked.

+### Complexity

 For the `book` method:
 * Runtime: `O(logn)`, where `n = _events.length`.